fishfacemcgee/vim-aware-prompt/README.md

 # Vim Aware Prompt

-The Shell command in Vim is great, but sometimes it can be hard to tell if you are in a Vim shell or a regular shell.
+The Shell[1] command in Vim is great, but sometimes it can be hard to tell if you are in a Vim shell or a regular shell.

 This bash script will add an indicator to your terminal prompt when you are in a Vim shell.

-Based on jimeh/git-aware-prompt[1]
+Based on jimeh/git-aware-prompt[2]

 ## Installation